Deciding Bank Interest Rates -- A Major-Minor Impulse Control Mean-Field Game Perspective: Experiments

 \subsection{Experiment Result}

 Under our parameter settings, we observed a decrease in the Bellman loss on batch, as shown in Figure \ref{fig:error-gap}.
-The Bellman loss for both the major player's Q function and the minor players' functions alternates in descent but generally exhibits a decreasing trend.
+The Bellman loss for both the major player's Q-function and the minor player's functions alternates in descent but generally exhibits a decreasing trend.
 After about half of the training, the average loss remains below \(1 \times 10^{-7}\).

-We also observe from Figure \ref{fig:dynamic_evolution} and \ref{fig:mean_field_evolution} that all banks consistently set lower deposit interest rates, regardless of fluctuations in the central bank's policy rate.
+We also observe from Figures \ref{fig:dynamic_evolution} and \ref{fig:mean_field_evolution} that all banks consistently set lower deposit interest rates, regardless of fluctuations in the central bank policy rate.
 Under these parameter settings, banks prefer to minimize interest payments to depositors rather than compete for a larger market share.
-Especially it can be observed from the approximated Nash Equilibrium, that all banks maintain their market share and benefit from the reduced interest expense.
-Moreover, Figure \ref{fig:mean_field_evolution} demonstrates a stable proportion movement, which can be attributed to the absence of interest rate differences.
+Especially, it can be observed from the approximated Nash equilibrium that all banks maintain their market share and benefit from the reduced interest expense.
+Moreover, Figure \ref{fig:mean_field_evolution} shows a stable proportional movement, which can be attributed to the absence of interest rate differences.

-Our major-minor mean field game in bank interest rates involves a continuous state space and action space, bringing challenges to the projected mean field approach proposed in \cite{cui2024learning}.
+Our major-minor mean-field game in bank interest rates involves a continuous state space and action space, bringing challenges to the projected mean-field approach proposed in \cite{cui2024learning}.
 This difficulty arises because an appropriate \textit{$\delta-$partition} would require a significant number of points to divide the probability space.
-In contrast, our neural network based DQN algorithm effectively represents the Q functions by approximating the probability measure space by a 96-dimensional vector.
+In contrast, our neural network-based DQN algorithm effectively represents the Q functions by approximating the probability measure space by a 96-dimensional vector.
 Additionally, we propose a novel method for averaging the outputs of the neural networks within the Fictitious Play operation.
 Our algorithm has demonstrated stability in convergence and robustness in repeated tests, Bellman losses between iteration times $10,000$ and $20,000$, its maximum standard error over 10 tests is $7.23\times 10^{-7}$ (major player) and $2.48\times 10^{-7}$ (minor player) after $10000$ iterations.